marijana-maslac/marijana-maslac/README.md

-# Hi there, I'm Marijanaaa 👋
+# Hi there, I'm Marijanaa 👋

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking forward to evolve in this IT world